tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

 ```

 It should be noted that `freezegun` can mock `datetime` calls from other modules.
-The library seems good enough for testing with `datetime` calls.
+With that, it seems good enough for testing with `datetime` calls.
-However, I noticed some failures when working with `time` module where timezones have to be accounted for.
+However, beware that I noticed some occasional failures when working with `time` module.
+After some investigation, I think time zones must be accounted for when mocking with `time` module.

 ### External Links